 Springbrook Nature Center programs are a hands-on, entertaining way to learn about the natural world.
 Our programs are written to enhance what you are currently working on in the classroom, in your scout troop, or at home by providing a quality experiential class.

-All classes are 90 minutes long and include both indoor and outdoor components.
+Classes are available in two lengths (60 minutes and 90 minutes) and can include both indoor and outdoor components.
 Choose the option that best fits your needs.

-- Single Class: $6 per student, no charge for chaperones
+- 60 minute class: $5 per student, no charge for chaperones

-- Half Day: $10 per student, no charge for chaperones
+- 90 minute class: $7 per student, no charge for chaperones

 - Includes 2 classes and space to eat lunch on site.